Starmie: In video games

 Starmie first appeared in the 1996 video game Pokémon Red and Green (Red and Blue outside of Japan); it is classified as a Water- and Psychic-type Pokémon and obtainable by evolving from Staryu using a Water Stone.
 Starmie appears in multiple games after, including the remakes FireRed and LeafGreen, and later Let's Go, Pikachu! and Let's Go, Eevee!.
 In the latter, the player can ride on Starmie around the games' overworld.
 It is typically only available through evolving from Staryu, though in some games, like Pokémon Black and White, it can be found in the wild.
 Starmie has occasionally been a version exclusive, meaning one would need to be trade to be seen in the opposite version; a naturally obtainable Starmie can only be found in Pokémon LeafGreen and Pokémon X. In Pokémon Ultra Sun and Ultra Moon, the player can witness an event in which a Starmie is having a staring contest against a Corsola and a Slowpoke.
 Starmie can lose the contest if the player uses a Pokémon that can tickle it, and in-return the player is rewarded.
 It was initially absent from Pokémon Sword and Shield until the release of the Isle of Armor DLC expansion pack.
 It was not included in Pokémon Legends: Arceus or Pokémon Scarlet and Violet.
 It was later featured in Pokémon Legends Z-A, receiving a new form called Mega Starmie that makes it more powerful.

-In the first generation games, (Note: Including their remakes.)
-Starmie is a Pokémon used by the Water-type Cerulean City Gym Leader Misty; it is considered her best Pokémon.
-Misty, alongside her Starmie, re-appear in Pokémon Gold and Silver, (Note: Including their remakes.)
-Pokémon Crystal, and Pokémon Black 2 and White 2.
+In the first generation games and their remakes, Starmie is a Pokémon used by the Water-type Cerulean City Gym Leader Misty; it is considered her best Pokémon.
+Misty, alongside her Starmie, re-appear in Pokémon Gold and Silver and their remakes, Pokémon Crystal, and Pokémon Black 2 and White 2.
 In the mobile game Pokémon Masters EX, Misty, alongside her Starmie, are featured as a playable duo.
+Upon the release of Pokémon Champions, Starmie was chosen as one of the initial group of Pokémon available for use in the game.

 Starmie can be seen in other spin-off Pokémon video games, including Pocket Monster Stadium, Pokémon Stadium, Pokémon Snap and its sequel New Pokémon Snap, Pokémon Pinball: Ruby and Sapphire, Pokémon Ranger, and the mobile game Pokémon Go.
 Starmie has appeared in the Pokémon Mystery Dungeon series, including a controllable Starmie found in the Sunken Treasure minigame in Gates to Infinity.
 In Pokémon: Magikarp Jump, the player can receive a decoration based on Starmie after winning the "Heal League".
-It has been featured in multiple card sets in the Pokémon Trading Card Game, (Note: Including:
+It has been featured in multiple card sets in the Pokémon Trading Card Game (TCG), with one later appearing in the mobile game Pokémon Trading Card Game Pocket.
+Mega Starmie would also be featured in the TCG, with its first card appearing in the set Mega Evolution–Perfect Order.
+In Super Smash Bros. for the Nintendo 64, players can summon various Pokémon from Poké Balls to fight for them, including Starmie.